lupus-magnus/lupus-magnus/README.md

 ## I'm a Nuclear Reactor Physics Researcher and Developer.

 - 💻 I'm currently working on [my first mobile application](https://github.com/lupus-magnus/informed), using React Native and Expo.
-- 📅 2021 Goals:
+- 📅 2022 Goals:
-    - [x] Get a job in web development
+    - [ ] Become a master in ReactJs and NextJs
-    - [x] Master React JS
+    - [ ] Create my first CRUD using Django REST Framework (with custom User model and JWT)
-    - [x] Create my first mobile application using React Native
+    - [ ] Become experienced with Django REST Framework for backend.
-    - [x] Get experience with TypeScript development
+    - [ ] Participate in NLWs for React, React Native and NodeJs.
-    - [x] Create a bot for telegram.
+    - [ ] Become a certified pentester with good security knowledge.
-    - [x] Create my first CRUD using Django
+    - [ ] Understand more about databases, where to host them and infrastructure.
-    - [ ] Create my first CRUD using Django REST Framework
+    - [ ] Practice NodeJs microservices in FreeCodeCamp.
-    - [ ] Become a master at backend development.
+    - [ ] Developing more elaborated C++ code for robotics and IoT.
 - 🤝 I'm looking forward to colaborate with other devs in side projects.
 - 🤪 Fun fact: Lupus Magnus comes from "magna lupus dei", which I thought meant "The Great Wolf God" when I was younger.